-- (4) in cases for which counsel is appointed for an indigent juvenile under Section 51.10(f), Family Code; and - (5) for investigation expenses, expert witness expenses, or other litigation expenses. - (f) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.
+- (2) in cases for which a private attorney is appointed for an indigent defendant; - (3) in cases for which a public defender is appointed for an indigent defendant; - (4) in cases for which counsel is appointed for an indigent juvenile under Section 51.10(f), Family Code; and - (5) for investigation expenses, expert witness expenses, or other litigation expenses.

+(f) As a duty of office, each district and county clerk shall cooperate with the county auditor or the person designated by the commissioners court and the commissioners court in retrieving information required to be sent to the commission under this section.